A Vermont man charged with killing his mother at sea over inheritance dies awaiting trial

 He was found floating in an inflatable raft eight days after leaving a Rhode Island marina with his mother, whose body was never recovered.
 Prosecutors allege he altered the boat to make it more likely to sink.
 Carman denied that allegation.

-Federal prosecutors say the deaths of Carman’s mother and grandfather paved the way for him to inherit an estimated $7 million — Linda Carman’s share of her father’s estate.
-That inheritance remains tied up in probate court in Connecticut, where his three aunts sought to block Carman from receiving any money from his grandfather’s estate.

-Minnella and fellow defense attorney David Sullivan criticized the indictment — including allegations Carman killed his grandfather, saying he was never charged with that crime.
+Minnella and Sullivan criticized the indictment — including allegations Carman killed his grandfather, saying he was never charged with that crime.

 “The whole situation would have come out in court,” Minnella said Thursday.
 “This young man would have been vindicated.”

+In court documents filed in 2018, Carman alleged there was stronger evidence that a woman he described as his grandfather's “mistress” was involved in the killing, suggesting a robbery motive because of Chakalos' wealth.

-After Chakalos’ death, Carman received $550,000 from two bank accounts his grandfather had set up and that he was the beneficiary of when Chakalos died.
+After Chakalos died , Carman received $550,000 from two bank accounts his grandfather had set up and that he was the beneficiary of when Chakalos died.
 He moved from an apartment in Bloomfield, Connecticut, to Vernon, Vermont, in 2014.

 He was unemployed much of the time and by the fall of 2016 was low on funds, prosecutors said, which is when he arranged the fishing trip with his mother.